clement-del/hol-dassault/README.md

 - Clean the search bar
 - Click on "form filled out" in the "browse variables" section if you wish to add context in the "form filled out" event
 - Save the segment

+When adding events or additional dimensions, it might depend on the number of events, timeframe used for events, additional dimensions, etc. Combining a batch segment in a streaming segment is a way to ensure real-time evaluation of the most important criteria.

 **Audience 3**<br>
 This person-level audience is about combining profiles and account attributes